 Larry Luttinger, the executive director of the Central NY Jazz Arts Foundation and a drummer who has often subbed with the Bear Cats, said that Ames’ influence touched thousands of jazz lovers around the globe.

-Luttinger said.
-“He’s known around the world as a leading early-jazz preservationist, and we’re lucky to have someone of his dedication unearthing classic old jazz arrangements and codifying them for future generations.
+Luttinger says, “He’s known around the world as a leading early-jazz preservationist, and we’re lucky to have someone of his dedication unearthing classic old jazz arrangements and codifying them for future generations.
 Dick Ames is one of a kind.”

 Born in 1919 in Cortland, N.Y., a college town known as the Crown City, Ames began his lifelong fascination with jazz in the early-1930s playing in the brass section of his high-school dance band.
 He even sat in a few times with a local orchestra led by former Goldkette trombonist Spiegle Willcox.